Jugemu: Cultural references

-In Capcom's Phoenix Wright: Ace Attorney - Spirit of Justice (2016), case 4, "Turnabout Storyteller", contains multiple references to different rakugo, including Jugemu.
+In the 2016 game Phoenix Wright: Ace Attorney - Spirit of Justice, case 4 ("Turnabout Storyteller") contains multiple references to different rakugo, including Jugemu.
 At the beginning of the trial, the prosecutor Nahyuta Sahdmadhi is questioned about his knowledge on rakugo, and in response offers to read Jugemu, and begins the story, before being cut off by Athena Cykes in order to return focus to the trial at hand.
 In the original Japanese version, he instead recites the full name of Jugemu.
 A character appearing in the case, Geiru Toneido, also has a dog called Jugemu, named after the story.
-Later in the game, it is revealed that one of the game's antagonists, Inga Karkhuul Khura'in, in reality has a Jugemu-esque name: Inga Karkhuul Haw'kohd Dis'nahm Bi'ahni Lawga Ormo Pohmpus Da'nit Ar'edi Iz Khura'in III; his middle names are pronounced as "How could this name be any longer or more pompous than it already is?"

 Jugemu's name is featured prominently in an episode of Shōwa Genroku Rakugo Shinjū.
 Two of the main characters perform it for a kindergarten their son attends.

 In Hatsune Miku: Project DIVA Arcade, Miku Flick/02, and Hatsune Miku: Project DIVA Future Tone, a Vocaloid producer named "Vocaliod-P" made a song named "Jugemu Sequencer" which was inspired by Jugemu.
 This song has reached the Hall of Fame.

 In episode 21 of Kamen Rider Fourze, the rakugo club can be heard practicing Jugemu when JK and Ryusei come to speak to one of the members.

 In episode 33 of Tropical-Rouge!
 Pretty Cure, the five main characters come up with new attack names.
 Instead of choosing one, they combine them all into a really long attack name with several words from Jugemu's full name being a part of it.

 In Overlord, many members of the Goblin Troop are named after Jugemu Jugemu, such as "Gokou", "Unlai", and "Yaburo".

 In the manga series Akane-banashi, the protagonist Akane, a trainee Rakugo performer, is challenged to win a Rakugo competition by performing the Jugemu story.
+In Episode 10 of the anime adaptation, Akane masterfully performs Jugemu, including the meaning of each part of the name.
+Near the end of the episode is a brief explanation of how different rakugo schools pass down slight variations of Jugemu's full name.

-Two minor characters from One Piece are named Jugemu Jugemuko and Chokyumei-no Chosuke.
+In Episode 8 of the anime Tamon's B-Side, after Utage sees Tamon, she freaks out and reacts by performing the Jugemu story.